 However…your public demonstrations are like a double-edged sword and can be an easy source for trouble should an accidental bite occur…and they do.
 Accidents and unintentional contacts occur during these PR campaigns and handlers and supervisors must be aware of such and prepare to prevent them.
 It can happen in the blink of an eye and when you least expect it.
 You trust your dog…and then that one person either reacts strangely or gets too close or unknowingly prompts your dog negatively when you weren’t expecting it nor ready to respond quickly.

 Does your department have a written policy or procedure for dealing with requests to conduct public demonstrations?
 It should.
 And, it should start with something similar to;

 - All public requests for a K9 team shall be approved by the K9 Sergeant prior to making any commitment.

-- K9 handlers shall not demonstrate any apprehension work to the public unless authorized to do so by the K9 Sergeant.
+- K9 handlers shall not demonstrate any apprehension work involving a bite to the public unless authorized to do so by the K9 Sergeant.

 Here are a few questions to consider before approving a request:

 - Is the request being made by a local resident, business or organization?

 - Is the request being made by a school or private organization?

 - If the request is approved, will the K9 handler have control of the immediate area around the demonstration area?